janpfeifer/emulate_right_click/README.md

 I don't like the double finger tap on my touchpad (trackpad) so I tried this instead.
 This can be useful if you mouse doesn't have a right button -- or if it is broken.

+Disclaimer: this is my first windows program ... likely it doesn't work as intented in every case -- although it's working for me know.
+Use at your own risk.
+Check the source code if you are worried, it is small.

 The combination CONTROL+left_click is hardcoded for now, but changing it is relatively simple.